ADHD in Young Children: Identifying Symptoms and Providing Support

 • Recognizing ADHD symptoms and understanding how they affect learning and behavior

-• Understanding ADHD types and what they mean for classroom strategies
+• Understanding ADHD types

 • Identifying risk factors and coexisting conditions that may impact children’s development